 - · Growth in loan receivables and interest income - Extended duration of our Retail Card program agreements - Increases in retailer share arrangement payments and other expense under extended program agreements - Growth in interchange revenues and loyalty program costs - · Impact of regulatory developments - Capital and liquidity levels; We continue to expect to maintain sufficient capital and liquidity resources to support our daily operations, our business growth, and our credit ratings as well as regulatory and compliance requirements in a cost effective and prudent manner through expected and unexpected market environments.
-As discussed in our 2015 Form 10-K, our Board of Directors (the "Board") intended to establish both dividend and share repurchase programs, and accordingly, on July 7, 2016, they approved a \$0.13 quarterly common stock dividend as well as a share repurchase program of up to \$952 million for the four quarters ending June 30, 2017.
-Our Board also declared our first quarterly cash dividend of \$0.13 per share, payable on August 25, 2016 to holders of record at the close of business on August 12, 2016.
-While these programs have now been established, we continue to expect to maintain capital ratios well in excess of minimum regulatory requirements. - Stable asset quality; During 2016, we have continued to note general improvement in the U.S. economy and our actual net charge-off rates have remained relatively stable, decreasing slightly by 14 basis points to 4.49% for the three months ended June 30, 2016, compared to 4.63% for the three months ended June 30, 2015.
+As discussed in our 2015 Form 10-K, our Board of Directors (the "Board") intended to establish both dividend and share repurchase programs, and accordingly, on July 7, 2016, they approved a \$0.13 per share quarterly common stock dividend as well as a share repurchase program of up to \$952 million for the four quarters ending June 30, 2017.
+Our Board also declared our first quarterly cash dividend of \$0.13 per share, which was paid on August 25, 2016.
+During the three months ended September 30, 2016, we repurchased \$238 million of our outstanding common stock.
+While these programs have now been established, we continue to expect to maintain capital ratios well in excess of minimum regulatory requirements. - Stable asset quality; During 2016 our actual net charge-off rates have remained relatively stable, increasing slightly by 14 basis points to 4.51% for the nine months ended September 30, 2016, compared to 4.37% for the nine months ended September 30, 2015.
 The assessment of our credit profile includes the evaluation of portfolio mix, account maturation, as well as broader consumer trends, such as payment behavior and overall indebtedness.
-During the second quarter of 2016, these factors contributed to an increase in our delinquent accounts and we are now estimating a 20-30 basis point increase in our net charge-off rate over the next twelve months.
+During 2016, these factors have contributed to an increase in our delinquent accounts and our forecasted net charge-off rate over the next twelve months.
 Accordingly, we also experienced a corresponding increase in our allowance coverage ratio, as we reserved for these forecasted losses inherent in our loan portfolio.

-For a further discussion of these trends and conditions, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Business Trends and Conditions" in our 2015 Form 10-K. For a discussion of how these trends and conditions impacted the three and six months ended June 30, 2016, see "Results of Operations."
+For a further discussion of these trends and conditions, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Business Trends and Conditions" in our 2015 Form 10-K. For a discussion of how these trends and conditions impacted the three and nine months ended September 30, 2016, see "-Results of Operations."